Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 But that's no more of an issue in today's world.

-Yes, with the birth of Licious, fresh meat and fish is not a scarcity now.
+Yes, with the birth of Licious, fresh meat and fish are not scarce now.

 Whether you love chicken, meat, fish, seafood, eggs, or cold cuts, Licious is always there beside you to deliver the best products to your doorstep.

-The Direct-to-consumer meat and seafood brand is announced as the first Indian unicorn company from the D2C segment and the 29th unicorn of the country in 2021.
-Licious joined the unicorn club on October 5, 2021.
+The Direct-to-consumer meat and seafood brand is announced as the first Indian unicorn company from the D2C segment and the 29th unicorn in the country in 2021.
+Licious startup joined the unicorn club on October 5, 2021.

-Read more about Licious, Startup Story, Business Model, Revenue Model, Funding and investors, Growth, Competitors, and more in this success story that follows!
+Read more about Licious company, Startup Story, Owner, Business Model, Revenue Model, Funding and Investors, Growth, Competitors, and more in this success story that follows!

 Start-up Name Licious